AzeemAhmad007/pythontutes/README.md

 # pythontutes
-this is harry pythontutes files  that i made  for my self but everyone can use this
+this is harry pythontutes files day 1 to 100  that i made  for my self but everyone can use this.